Figure 1. Location of the major salivary glands.

 Disorders of the salivary glands

 The parotid glands can be infected with the mumps virus, and stones (calculi) can form in a salivary gland or duct.
-A stone in a duct causes a swelling that enlarges during eating because saliva flow is blocked; it pain also cause pain.
+A stone in a duct causes a swelling that enlarges during eating because saliva flow is blocked; it can also cause pain.
 Surgical removal of a stone from a duct is usually straightforward, but if the stone is within the gland, the entire gland may have to be removed.
 Poor oral hygiene may allow bacterial infection in a gland, sometimes leading to an abscess.
 Tumors may develop; however, they are rare except for a type of parotid tumor that is slow-growing, noncancerous, and painless.

 Insufficient salivation causes a dry mouth.
 This problem may be due to dehydration or Sjogren's syndrome, or it may occur as a side effect of certain drugs.